Helen Gandy: Files

 Hoover died during the night of May 1–2, 1972.
 According to Curt Gentry, who wrote the 1991 book J Edgar Hoover: The Man and the Secrets, Hoover's body was not discovered by his live-in cook and general housekeeper, Annie Fields; rather, it was discovered by James Crawford, who had been Hoover's chauffeur for 37 years.
 Crawford then yelled out to Fields and Tom Moton (Hoover's new chauffeur after Crawford had retired in January 1972).
 Fields first called Hoover's personal physician, Dr. Robert Choisser, then used another phone to call Clyde Tolson's private number.
 Tolson then called Gandy's private number with the news of Hoover's death along with orders to begin destroying the files.
 Within an hour, the "D List" ("d" standing for destruction) was being distributed, and the destruction of files began.
-However, The New York Times quoted an anonymous FBI source in spring 1975, who said: "Gandy had begun almost a year before Mr. Hoover's death and was instructed to purge the files that were then in his office."
+However, The New York Times quoted an anonymous FBI source in spring 1975, who said: "Gandy had begun the destruction of files almost a year before Mr. Hoover's death and was instructed to purge the files that were presently in his office."

 Anthony Summers reported that G. Gordon Liddy had said of his sources in the FBI: "by the time Gray went in to get the files, Miss Gandy had already got rid of them."
 The day after Hoover died, L. Patrick Gray, who had been named acting director by President Richard Nixon upon Tolson's resignation from that position, went to Hoover's office.
 Gandy paused from her work to give Gray a tour.
 He found file cabinets open and packing boxes being filled with papers.
 She informed him the boxes contained personal papers of Hoover's.
 Gandy stated Gray flipped through a few files and approved her work, but Gray was to deny he looked at any papers.
 Gandy also told Gray it would be a week before she could clear Hoover's effects out so Gray could move into the suite.